 British milk, cream, cheeses & butter travels less far from farm to shop so regardless of how carbon footprints are calculated it self-evidently has a lower carbon footprint.
 Choosing British milk, cream, cheeses & butter means supporting British farmers whose work helps keep the British countryside the way we want it to look: no cows, sheep and goats - no countryside!

 How to tell if the dairy is British

 If you are not buying direct from a farmer or producer you might find it helpful to look for a quality mark.
 These mean that all stages of the food chain have been independently checked to ensure that they meet the required standards.

 OMSCO stands for the Organic Milk Suppliers Co-operative.
 The co-operative is dedicated to building a sustainable future for British organic dairy farmers and concentrates on ensuring that farmers get a fair price for their milk.
 The logo appears on milk and dairy products made using milk from the co-operative.

-When looking to purchase dairy products, keep an eye out for marks such as the Red Tractor logo
+When looking to purchase dairy products, keep an eye out for logos and marks.

 Visit our logos and marks page for further information on certification.